Lillian-Elek-Data/ML-with-Python/README.md

 - Logistic Regression

 # Weather ML
-There is a Weather Data csv inside the Weather ML folder which is used for analysis on:
+There is a Weather Data csv & Weather Data Regrouped csv inside the Weather ML folder which is used for analysis on:
 - Multiple Linear Regression
 - Standardization
 - Training and Testing
+- Clustering
 ## Weather Data OLS Regression
 The file [Weather Data OLS Regression](/Weather%20ML/Weather%20Data%20OLS%20Regression.ipynb) goes over:
 - Multiple Linear Regression